Tap here to get 5 Secrets to Stress Free Dinners

 Store any leftover quiche in an airtight container or tightly covered in the refrigerator for up to three days.
 Enjoy it cold out of the fridge, or reheat the portion you plan to eat in the oven or air fryer at 325 degrees Fahrenheit until heated through.

 This is also a great recipe to freeze.
 You can freeze it as the whole quiche or slices for up to three months.
-When you know you will be wanting spinach and cheese quiche for breakfast the next morning, put it in the refrigerator the night before and heat it up in the morning.
+When you know you will be wanting spinach and cheese quiche for breakfast the next morning, take it out of the freezer and put it in the refrigerator the night before, and heat it up in the morning.

 What to Serve With Spinach Quiche